darshna213/EmployeeListMobileApp/README.md

 # EmployeeListMobileApp
-Display data in mobile view and perform crud operation
+Display data in mobile view and perform crud operation using Power Platform.